simon-hjp/MAIR_projectG16/README.md

 - **pandas**:
 Pandas is a powerful data manipulation and analysis library that simplifies working with structured data.
+- **pickle**:
+Pickle is a simple library that turns any object into raw data so it can be used later.
 - **numpy**:
 NumPy is a fundamental library for numerical computing, enabling efficient operations on arrays and matrices.
 - **scikit-learn**: